mlehuraux/T2K/README.md

 rootcint -f  mydict.C -c LinkDef.h
 ```

-This will generate mydict.C and mydict.h the name can be changed.
+This will generate mydict.C and mydict.h the name can NOT be changed as the Makefile uses mydict.C notation.
+This operation shoud be done once and then you can forgot about the dictionary generation.

 1) In the DataWriter_devel folder the RootConverter should be compiled.
 Simply run
 ```